Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ### ArrayObservable
-And now we will need to implement a subclass of Observable for arrays.
+After that we need to implement a subclass of Observable for arrays.
 It will be called ArrayObservable and it will be creating ArraySubscription for Observers.
-So, we need to store array in some instance attribute in the constructor and implement subscribe method, which will return ArraySubscription with stored array.
+So, we need to store array into some instance attribute in the constructor and implement subscribe method, which will return ArraySubscription with stored array.

 #### Class definition
 ``` smalltalk